ITRS-Group/cordial/tools/geneos/docs/geneos_add.md

 this by configuring additional base names in advance with `geneos package update` and then by setting the base name with the `--base`/`-b` option.

+For a `TYPE` that supports key files have one created unless one is supplied via the `--keyfile` or `--keycrc` options.
+The `--keyfile` option uses the file given while the `--keycrc` sets the key file path to a key file with the value given (with or with the `.aes` extension).

 Gateways, SANs and Floating probes are given a configuration file based on the templates configured for the different components.
 The default